Germany urged to tackle climate change with speed limits | DW | 05.12.2019

 Proposals also include a sharp increase in road tolls for heavy goods trucks, and an abolition of the country's "commuting allowance," which allows people traveling longer distances to work by car to claim tax rebates.

-Germany could face EU penalties if it fails to reduce greenhouse gas emissions and poisonous nitrogen oxides.
+Germany could face EU penalties if it fails to reduce greenhouse gas and poisonous nitrogen oxides emissions.
 Observers consider the transport sector as a key to meeting emissions reduction targets.

 Read more: German car lovers want to challenge Fridays for Future